College Freshman – May 1974

 “He giveth power to the faint; and to them that have no might He increaseth strength.
-Even the youths shall faint and be weary…” Isaiah 40:29-30
+Even the youths shall faint and be weary…” (Isaiah 40:29-30 KJV).

-“Pam, Can you please see me after class?” announced my statistics professor.
+“Pam, Can you please see me after class?” asked my statistics professor.
 I nervously approached Professor L. who had shared at the beginning of the quarter with the class that he was a Christian.
 (He was the only professor in my four years of college who claimed to be a Christian.)
 He said, “I noticed you have been falling asleep in class.
-Do you have a job where you work at night?”
+Do you have a job on night shift?”

 I explained that I worked ten hours weekly at the main library.
 The statistics class was from 4-5 pm Monday-Friday when I was most weary.
-I had also just missed a week of class because I was sick with the flu.
+I had also recently missed a week of class because I was sick with the flu.
 We reviewed my midterm grades of 96% (A) on the first one and 6% (F) on the second one.
-I had never failed a test before and was horrified when I saw the F!
-I had reviewed my classmate’s notes for the week I missed, but I guess I didn’t understand the material.
+I had never failed a test before and was horrified when I saw the F. I reviewed my classmate’s notes for the week I missed, but I didn’t understand the material.
 He kindly said, “Pam, get a tutor to review the material before the final exam.
-If you do well on the final exam and remaining quizzes, I will drop your F on the midterm now that I understand your circumstances.
+If you do well on the final exam and remaining quizzes, I will drop your F on the midterm now that I understand your circumstances.”
 I thanked him profusely for his consideration and advice.

 So ended my freshman year of college.
-It still remains a constant balancing act between worshiping and serving the Lord, working, maintaining my home, and getting enough rest and relaxation.
-I ask the Lord daily to help me put Him first and do all things for His glory and honor while resting and delighting in Him.
-When people ask me to do something, I pray about it first and ask the Lord what He wants me to do.
-As nurses, we are used to always helping people and our automatic response is “yes”.
-But I have slowly learned over the years to say “No” if God does not give me peace about going forward.
+Throughout my career, I struggled with balancing worship and serving the Lord, working, maintaining my home, and getting enough rest and relaxation.
+As nurses, we are used to helping people.
+My automatic response is “yes”, but I slowly learned to say “no” if God did not give me peace about going forward.

-Many times in my nursing career when I have been totally exhausted, I have cried out to God to strengthen me and ask Him to do my job through Me, while leaning hard on Him.
-A favorite poem of mine is “Lean Hard“.
+Many times in my nursing career when I was totally exhausted, I cried out to God to strengthen me and asked Him to do my job through me, while leaning hard on Him.
+A favorite poem is “Lean Hard“.

-I know thy burden, child, I shaped it; Poised it in Mine own hand, made no proportion
+I know thy burden, child, I shaped it; poised it in My own hand, made no proportion

 In its weight to thine unaided strength.
 For even as I laid it on, I said,